Budapest in Winter: Weather & 12 Best Things to Do (2026)

 Crowds

 Winter in Budapest is the low season with less tourists visiting.
-December still receives a good number of tourists as they come to spend Christmas in Budapest.
+December still receives a good number of tourists as lots of travelers come for the Christmas holiday season.

 However, once the Christmas holiday season is over, January and February tend to be much quieter.